Sorry, you need to enable JavaScript to visit this website.

 Below we give an outline of these groups and a current state of affairs concerning social exclusion within the relevant policy areas.
 We focus in particular on young people and also describe a number of social changes that entail additional challenges.

 Before starting this outline, we would like to place one nuance.
-Although we discuss below all risk groups separately, all studies and data show that these vulnerabilities cannot can be considered separately and that they often co-occur and mutually reinforce each other.
+Although we discuss below all risk groups separately, all studies and data show that these vulnerabilities cannot be considered separately.
+They often co-occur and reinforce each other.

 People living in poverty